NexusDevelopments/nexushub-webproxy/WILDCARD_SETUP.md

 2. You should see NexusHub loading!

-3. Click "🌐 Manage Subdomain" button

-4. Enter a username (e.g., "alice") and claim the subdomain

-5. The subdomain is now registered to that user!
+3. No claiming step: visiting any subdomain immediately serves NexusHub.
+   - Share `https://alice.nexushublol.com` (or any name) and it just works.

 ## How Users Use It

-1. **Share the Link:** User shares `https://alice.nexushublol.com` with friends
-2. **Friends Visit:** They go to that URL
-3. **Claim or Access:** If not claimed, they can claim it.
-If claimed, they use the existing proxy
-4. **Their Own Proxy:** Or they can visit a different subdomain like `https://bob.nexushublol.com` to get their own
+1. **Pick any name:** `https://alice.nexushublol.com`, `https://bob.nexushublol.com`, etc.
+2. **Visit directly:** The subdomain loads NexusHub instantly.
+3. **Share freely:** Anyone can use any subdomain; no signup or claiming.

 ## Advanced: Custom Setup

-### Add More Features
+### Add More Features (Optional)

-You can modify `/app/api/subdomains/route.ts` to:
+If you later want per-subdomain personalization, you can enhance `/app/api/subdomains/route.ts` to:
-- Add user authentication
 - Store settings per subdomain
-- Add password protection
+- Add passwords or tokens
 - Track usage statistics
-- Add subdomain aliases
+- Add aliases

 ### Database (Optional)